Applications of perverse sheaves in commutative algebra: Applications of the Riemann-Hilbert functor in characteristic

 where the identification of the third term comes from proper base change as well as the fact that $\pi$ is an isomorphism outside the origin.
 Applying $R\Gamma_c(Y;-)$ and using that $R\Gamma_c(Y; \pi_* \FF_{\!p,\widetilde{Y}}) = 0$ by Proposition~\ref{GradedGR}, we get the result. \end{proof}

 \begin{theorem} For each $j$, the complex $k^* {}^p H^j(\FF_{\!p,Y})$ depends functorially on $Z$ and not on the projective embedding. \end{theorem}

-\begin{remark} The immediate observable from Theorem~\ref{EmbedIndepCharp} is that each of the individual cohomology groups $H^i k^* {}^p H^j(\FF_{\!p,Y})$ depends only on $Z$ and not on the projective embedding; this consequence was conjectured by Lyubeznik \cite{Lyubeznik:survey}, proven earlier by Zhang \cite{ZhangLyuIndep}, and was the primary motivation for our result.
+\begin{remark} The immediate observable from Theorem~\ref{EmbedIndepCharp} is that each of the individual cohomology groups $H^i k^* {}^p H^j(\FF_{\!p,Y})$ depends only on $Z$ and not on the projective embedding.
+In particular, the Lyubeznik numbers $\lambda_{i,j}(A) $ (where $A$ is the coordinate ring of $Z$) depends only on $Z$ and not on the projective embedding; this consequence was conjectured by Lyubeznik \cite{Lyubeznik:survey}, proven earlier by Zhang \cite{ZhangLyuIndep}, and was the primary motivation for our result.
 Theorem~\ref{EmbedIndepCharp} is a bit stronger as we prove a statement at the level of complexes.
 For example, say $Z$ is equipped with an action of a group $G$ that extends to $\PP^n$.
 Then each $H^i k^* {}^p H^j(\FF_{\!p,Y})$ is naturally an $\FFp$-representation of $G$ that depends only on $Z$ by the version of Theorem~\ref{EmbedIndepCharp} at the level of cohomology groups.
 However, Theorem~\ref{EmbedIndepCharp} itself yields a finer statement: the entire complex $k^* {}^p H^j(\FF_{\!p,Y})$, viewed as an object of $D(\mathrm{Rep}_{\FFp}(G))$ of the derived category $\FFp$-representations of $G$, depends only on $Z$.
 Such an object has ``secondary'' invariants beyond its individual cohomology groups; for example, if $M$ is an $\FFp$-representation of $G$, then our theorem implies that the hypercohomology spectral sequence for $\RHom_G(k^* \FF_{\!p,Y}, M) \simeq M$

 depends only on $Z$, and not on the embedding. \end{remark}

 \begin{remark} The characteristic $0$ analogue of Theorem~\ref{EmbedIndepCharp} does not hold without further hypotheses on $Z$; see \cite{RSW1}.
 In contrast, in characteristic $p$, the statement holds true without any restrictions on the singularities of $Z$.
 Tracing through the proof, the source of this difference is essentially Theorem~\ref{PerverseArtin}, especially the special case explained in in Example~\ref{AffineSpaceCoh}. \end{remark}